michaelneuder/optimistic-relay-documentation/towards-epbs.md

 relays, builders, and validators to reduce uncertainty and risk around full ePBS.
 There are tradeoffs between ePBS and `mev-boost` as highlighted by Barnabé at [Devconnect 2022](https://youtu.be/jQjBNbEv9Mg?t=943) and in [Notes on PBS](https://barnabe.substack.com/i/82304191/market-structure-and-allocation-mechanism).
 Through this roadmap we explore the design space between the two ends of the spectrum.
-2. **Inevitability** — At [Devconnect 2022](https://www.youtube.com/watch?v=OD54WfVuDWw&t=818s), Vitalik pointed out the with Danksharding, some separation becomes mandatory.
+2. **Inevitability** — At [Devconnect 2022](https://www.youtube.com/watch?v=OD54WfVuDWw&t=818s), Vitalik noted that with Danksharding, some separation becomes mandatory because bandwidth requirements for large blocks exceed what is within reach of a home-staker.
 This roadmap allows us to progress the research discussion by implementing (with feedback from the community) changes to the existing `mev-boost` architecture to see how they function in practice.
 This increases our understanding of how the block building market could behave in ePBS.